 All of our dreams can come true if we have the courage to pursue them.” ~ Walt Disney

-Thanks a lot for your sharing Lynnel!
+Thanks for sharing your story, Lynnel!
 It’s a very helpful intro to this relatively new IIA certification.
-I got more and more questions on CRMA meaning this certification is getting people’s interest.
+I get more and more questions on the CRMA meaning this certification is getting people’s interest.

 Readers can check out these pages: